BeatriceFendt/android-call-recorder/README.md

 Android friendly!

-Call Recorder with custom recording folder, nice recording volume indicator, recording notification, recording lock screen activity.
+Call Recorder with custom recording folder.

 MOST PHONES DOES NOT SUPPORT CALL RECORDING.
 Blame Google or your phone manufacturer not me!